 Summary: How would Michael Scott and Dunder Mifflin have benefited from an intranet?
 We found 6 episodes where intranet software would have saved the day!

 I’m a fan of The Office.
 I’m also the Marketing Manager at Intranet Connections.
-Despite doing my best to strike an admirable work/life balance, when it comes to binge-watching The Office, I fail miserably.
+Despite doing my best to strike an admirable work/life balance, I fail miserably when it comes to binge-watching The Office.
 I inevitably think of how many ways intranet software would have benefited Dunder Mifflin.
 So, how would Michael Scott and the Scranton gang have used their intranet?
 I’ve provided 6 examples below.
 BONUS: Even Friend’s Chandler Bing wasn’t immune to my ‘intranet’ focused mindset.

 1. The Office forgets Kelly’s birthday